Are All Spiders Harmful to Humans?

 When you're first bitten by a black widow, it may or may not be painful.
 But if venom was injected into your skin you will know within an hour.
 By then the pain will increase and often spreads to your chest or abdomen.
 Some people experience stiffness in the belly along with stomach cramps.
 Profuse sweating, drooling, and dizziness can occur as well.

 The first thing to do if you suspect a bite is to wash the bite area with warm, soapy water.
-This helps prevent infection.
+This helps prevent infection and the development of further black widow spider bite stages.
 Remember that quick medical attention can prevent many of the symptoms these bites can bring on, and quick care is especially important for the most vulnerable people such as young children and the elderly.

 How Dangerous Is the Brown Recluse?